syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/browser.md

 # Browser Compatibility in ASP.NET Core

-The Syncfusion Essential JS 2 ASP.NET Core components are supported by all modern browsers on Windows, Linux, and MacOS.
+The Syncfusion ASP.NET Core controls are supported by all modern browsers on Windows, Linux, and MacOS.

 |    Browser    |    Versions    |
 |--------------|---------------|